MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/ts-inapp-marketing.md

 ### Why is my quick campaign failed and set to aborted

 **Reason**
-The issue is occurring due to the failure of a stack trace that are related the custom plugins in the workflow process.
+The issue is occurring due to the failure of a stack trace that is related the custom plugins in the workflow process.

 **Resolution**
 To resolve the issue, follow these steps: